meyermeyer/cookie-clicker/README.md

 - [ ] When the user selects the save button, it should turn back into an `Edit Username` button, and the input should turn back into a display of the new name.
 - [ ] When the user refreshes the page, they should continue to see their name.

+To see all of the cookies for your application.
+Open the dev tools, then click `Application`.
+Scroll down to `Storage`, and cookies should be one of the options you can view.

 ## Stretch

 - [ ] Allow the user to log out by removing the cookie.